jcaiaamc/de-data-load-glue/README.md

 To upload file(s):
 * In load_info.json: define the schema, table and load date (or date when file is provided) in YYYYMMDD.
+    * "SCHEMA": target schema name, for example: "contact_svc"
+    * "TABLE": target table name, for example: "xwalk_institution_contact"
+    * "YYYYMMDD": define datestamp in YYYYMMDD format, for example: "20240229".

 * Using pipeline, select "Copy to S3 option" and select values for the following:
-    * DB_TYPE: select between "oracle" or "postgres"
+    * DB_TYPE: select between "oracle" or "postgres".
-    * DB: select from a list of DBs, oracle DBs are capitalized
+    * DB: select from a list of DBs, oracle DBs are capitalized.

 ### Delete file option ###
 To delete file(s):